A New Model – A New Way of Thinking

 While many improvements to Great Start to Quality are taking place, there are also many parts of the process that will stay the same.
 Check out what is changing and what will stay the same.

 As part of the revisions to Great Start to Quality, the Quality Indicators have been changes and revised based on best practices and feedback from stakeholders.
-The revised Quality Indicators will be shared in the coming months so providers have time to review and ask questions prior to the launch in fall 2022.
+The revised Quality Indicators will be shared in the coming months so providers have time to review and ask questions prior to the launch in February 2023.